jinser/automation_script/README.md

-## Python General Automation Script
+## Python Customizable Automation Script
 Starting point for creating custom automation scripts on a Linux server with MySQL or MariaDB database

 ### Pre-requisites
-Mail function requires script to be deployed on Linux to make use of the Unix sendmail
+Mail function requires script to be deployed on Linux to make use of Unix sendmail

 ### Features:
 * Easy configuration via properties.ini file